 • Racist violence as border-making in Sudan and South Sudan

 By Nicki Kindersley, Amar Jamal, and Machot Amoum Malou.
 This briefing note examines how elite mobilisation, access to resources and labour, and identity-based politics continue to shape South Sudan’s state legitimacy and future.
+The Arabic translation can be found here.

 • Rapid Support Forces governance and negotiated sovereignty in Sudan (coming soon)

-The names of the authors have been withheld to respect their preference for anonymity.
 Focusing on Sudan’s peripheries, this paper examines RSF governance in Sudan’s western and southern borderlands, revealing how hybrid authority structures and informal power arrangements are reshaping sovereignty, local stability and cross border relationships.

 Public webinar